 - Phone any member of the Office of Public Integrity listed above.

-Be sure to obtain the employee’s name, number, and area command he/she is assigned to, if possible.
+Be sure to obtain the employee’s name, number, and area command he/she is assigned to, and date of incident if possible.

 Commendations become a part of the employee’s personnel file.